AndrewGene/JSONSuggest/README.md

 If you decide to leave the file in after you are done developing, there is an *isDebug* variable you can set to **false** so that JSONSuggest will not run when your app is in production.

 #Usage
-Anywhere you are parsing JSON, simply add this line...
+1) Anywhere you are parsing JSON, simply add this line...
 ```swift
 JSONSuggest.sharedSuggest.makeSuggestions(json)
 ```
-Your models will then be generated.
-You can either print them in the console or you can use JSONSuggest's API.
+2) Visit the link that prints in your Xcode console

+3) Drag-and-drop the files you downloaded into your project

+4) Find something to do with all of your free time :)

 #Let's look at an example *Person* object from an API response
 ```javascript